MSM74588/JotPad/README.md

 - [ ] show path to the currently editing file
 - [ ] tree view like vscode
 - [ ] refactor into class based ui
+- [ ] add file associations, so can be shown in "open with" context menu
+- [ ] inbuilt code sharing system using websockets?
+- [ ] a solid GUI system to init a git repo, set remote, and then push
+- [ ] Git commit modal box, with title and description space, and selecting and changing branch

 ## Ideas